Nestedly Recursive Functions »(VIDEO)

 But mostly, they languished.
 Until, that is, my burst of “finish this” intellectual energy that followed the launch of our Physics Project in 2020.
 So here now, finally, after a journey of 43 years, I feel like I’ve been able to do some justice to nestedly recursive functions, and provided a bit more illumination to yet another corner of the computational universe.

 (Needless to say, there are many, many additional questions and issues to explore.
 Different primitives, e.g. Mod, Floor, etc. Multiple functions that refer to each other.
 Multiway cases.
-Functions based on rational number.
+Functions based on rational numbers.
 And endless potential approaches to analysis, identifying pockets of regularity and computational reducibility.)

 Thanks